jonnlai/language-game/README.md

 - The project was developed using a "mobile first" development approach to ensure good User Experience for those using mobile phones and other smaller devices.
 - The site is fully responsive across all device sizes.
-- Consistant style, including colours and fonts, were used across all the pages.
+- Consistent style, including colours and fonts, were used across all the pages.

 ### Favicon